 The Roll-to-Roll machine typically employing several rollers, has various coating techniques; dip coating, knife-over-edge coating, slot-die coating, direct- and micro-gravure coating, inkjet and spray coating.

 High-cost savings due to a partial layout of an active nanoimprint area.

 Reduced manufacturing process due to a high yield.

 Agile technology; sustaining pressure uniformity and successful demolding in large-size imprinting areas.

 Positive environmental impact due to the speed of production and less energy consumption.

-If you're interested in exploring how to implement HoloPrint® nanoimprint nip molding technology into your production line, contact the Stensborg team.
+If you are interested in exploring how to implement our bespoke approach to HoloPrint® nanoimprint nip moulding into your production line, contact the Stensborg team.

-The Roll-to-Roll process is fast and scalable.
-Roll-to-Roll machines routinely produce nanoimprints at speeds up to 50 meters per minute.
-Due to this scalability, R2R NIL is also cost-effective.
+The Roll-to-Roll process we offer is fast and scalable.
+Our Roll-to-Roll machines routinely produce nanoimprints at speeds of up to 50 meters per minute.
+Due to this scalability, our R2R NIL process is cost-effective.
 The challenges can be a higher initial setup and complexities when running multiple processes.

 The Roll-to-Plate process we offer is better suited for the production of non-flexible substrates, e.g. glass and quartz.
 It is a prefered method for multiprocessing steps that might involve vacuum sputtering or other process requirements that can not be integrated into the R2R setup we provide.